BharatKalluri/gardener/readme.md

 ### What is planned?

-- `gardener link`: Should also generate back links to the note.
-And there will be a config option which can dictate if back links section should be included in the file as well. (default: on)
 - `gardener tend`: Looks for words in notes which could be wiki-links.
 This will enhance the quality of wiki-links and back links!
-- `gardener init`: Will init a folder with template ready for github, a file recommending what extensions could be used with vs code and some markdown files to showcase what can be done.(heavily inspired by foam-template)
 - `gardener push`: (still in discussion) will be a meta command which will run `tend` -> `link` -> `git push`.
 - `gardener clean`: (still in discussion) will clean the references block and back links block.
 If those look like clutter in your note taking experience, this should help.